When To Make a Referral

 Remind the student that both undergrad and graduate SU students use the Counseling Center representing all ages and majors.
 Offer to help the student make the initial contact.
-If you are willing to do so, offer to accompany him/her on the initial visit to the Counseling Center, which is located on the top floor of Cooley Hall, Room 301-307.
+If you are willing to do so, offer to accompany him/her on the initial visit to the Wellness Center, which is located in Racey Hall.

 The student may agree with the idea of going to the Counseling Center, but then fail to follow through.